lecmaster123/Linked-List-Stack-Program/README.md

 # Linked-List-Stack-Program
 Project to convert from infix to postfix and postfix to infix notation.
+This uses a stack to store the input from the user and depending on specific conditions, it pops and pushes elements from the input in a specific notation.
+The linked list stores the equations and conversions to be printed when necessary.
+The options are to convert from infix to postfix, postfix to infix, print equations and exit the program.
+After the program is terminated it prints all of the conversions.